-Scholarly submissions should present original research relevent to borders in the 21st century.
+research relevent to borders in the 21st century.
 Submissions should engage with the interdisciplinary research literature on borders, including, for example, borderlands, borderscapes, and bordering processes.
-We are especially interested in studies that go beyond the 'land image' by exploring borders as non-contiguous, aterritorial, globalized, mobile, electronic, biometric, functional, etc. We are equally interested in border studies from Indigenous perspectives, along with questions of sustainability, climate change, global health, colonialism, and subnational and transnational identities.
+We are especially interested in studies that go beyond the 'land image' by exploring borders as non-contiguous, aterritorial, globalized, mobile, electronic, biometric, functional, etc. We are equally interested in border studies from Indigenous perspectives, along with guestions of sustainability, climate change, global health, colonialism, and subnational and transnational identities.
+For technical submission requirements, see below.
 Research questions might include: What are contemporary challenges to borders, internally and externally?
-How are borders adapting?
+Peer Review Process How are borders adapting?
 What challenges do borders pose for communities and for people in transit or seeking asylum?
-How are cultures shaped by borders, and viceversa?
+How are cultures shaped by borders, and vice-Each academic manuscript considered for publication in versa?
 How are technologies shaping borders?
-We encourage innovative theoretical work and explorations of borders widely construed, as well as empirical and quantitative research.
-We welcome scholarly submissions from all disciplines and backgrounds.
+We BIG Review is submitted to at least two members of encourage innovative theoretical work and explorations the Editorial Board (or other qualified scholars) for of borders widely construed, as well as empirical and double-blind review.
+In the event of a "split" recomquantitative research.
+We welcome scholarly submissions mendation, a third (and sometimes a fourth) review from all disciplines and backgrounds. may be obtained.
+Publication decisions are based on these reviews.

-BIG\Review also promotes artistic submissions pertaining to borders (borders understood broadly: political, social, cultural, metaphoric, personal).
-Borders capture the popular imagination and inspire creative works.
-Artwork can reflect and influence the cultures that shape borders.
-We promote small portfolios and individual works, including original poems, photos, paintings, short stories, creative essays, film and literature reviews, artistic commentaries, and other forms of art.
-Artists retain copyright of their work and benefit from increased exposure at no cost to them.
+BIG Review also promotes artistic submissions pertaining to borders (borders understood broadly: The editors notify authors as early as possible as to political, social, cultural, metaphoric, personal).
+Borders whether their paper has been accepted for publicacapture the popular imagination and inspire creative tion.
+Selected manuscripts are assigned a member of works.
+Artwork can reflect and influence the cultures the editorial team, who will work with the author to that shape borders.
+We promote small portfolios and address any outstanding issues concerning style or individual works, including original poems, photos, substantive content prior to publication.
+Papers that paintings, short stories, creative essays, film and do not abide by the publication's style guide may not literature reviews, artistic commentaries, and other be accepted.
+Once revisions have been completed, forms of art.
+Artists retain copyright of their work and copyediting and production are provided by BIG benefit from increased exposure at no cost to them.
+Review.